Azure/aks-engine/docs/topics/upgrade.md

 - delete the VM
 - create new VM and install desired Kubernetes version
 - add the new VM to the cluster
+- copy the custom annotations, labels and taints of old node to new node.

 Agent nodes: